Top 5 Plant Cuttings Essentials

 Lack of sufficient lighting can result in leggy or weak cuttings growth.
 When cuttings don’t have enough access to light, they tend to stretch to reach the sunlight and grow tall very quickly.
 This comes at a cost of width, so the cuttings will tend to lean or fall over.

 Sunblaster Propagation Lights help to replicate natural daylight and are housed in a nanotech enhanced reflector that reflects 99.9% of previously lost light.
 This increases lumen availability by 300% and diffuses light deep into the leaves.
+We also have a range of LED Lights for propagation, with a long life of up to 5000 hours.

 If using with a Hydropod or Vitopod Propagator, these cost-efficient lights can be switched on and off independently of the propagator.
 We recommend you use the lights to extend the daylight hours to 12 hours.
 So depending on the sunrise and sunset times in your location, you can adapt the length of time the lights are on for.